A history of the highly-respected CINELLI CINO & C. company.

 Bivalent hubs (patented by Petrosemolo and Rimedio) are introduced; first version is "3-piece" style with steel barrel and alloy flanges.
 In a 1986 Cino Cinelli interview by David Herlihy, Cino states that the hubs were made for Cinelli by Campagnolo and the special splined-body freewheel by Regina and were mostly sold to Americans in the late 1960s.

 The Japanese Olympic Committee outfits the entire Japanese track cycling team with Cinelli Pistas and tandem Pistas for the 1964 Tokyo Olympics.

 Campagnolo Sport derailleur spring anchor-hole no longer appears in rear dropout.

 Mod.
-S.C. bottom bracket shell oil port and drain hole discontinued (some earlier S.C.s known w/o oil port).
+S.C. bottom bracket shell oil port and drain hole discontinued (some S.C.s with drain hole, but without oil port).

 Frames are no longer supplied with chrome Cinelli "Supercorsa" headset and chrome Cinelli bottom bracket (track bike supplied with clip-style headset).

 Campagnolo dropout loses the "boss" for the Sport derailleur spring hole.